Insatiable Djokovic ready for ultimate showdown with Alcaraz

 “If I win, it could be amazing for me — not only win a Wimbledon title but do it against Novak would be super special,” said US Open champion Alcaraz.

 “I always say if you want to be the best, you have to beat the best.
 Novak is one of them.
-Would be great if I do it.”
+Would be great if I'll do it.”

-Tennis and apartheid: how a South African teenager was denied his Wimbledon dream

 Despite his young age, the Spanish top seed has already captured 12 titles and appears to have wasted little time in feeling at home on grass as he demonstrated during his three-set destruction of third seed Daniil Medvedev in the semifinals.